mryap/alembic-kit/_posts/2019-03-18-things-to-know-about-bigquery.md

 ---
-title: Things you need to know about BigQuery
+title: Things to know about BigQuery
 date: 2019-03-18
 description: BigQuery is a tool that allows you to store, query, and extract data.
 It's a separate tool from GA and GTM, part of Google's Cloud Platform.
 #image: "/img/measurement-in-mutli-screen-world5.jpg"